golang/proposal/design/22080-dwarf-inlining.md

    }
 ```

-Then a concrete subprogram instance for out-of-line copy of 'Mid'.
+Then a concrete subprogram instance for out-of-line copy of `Mid`.
-Note that incorporated into the concrete instance for 'Mid' we also see an
+Note that incorporated into the concrete instance for `Mid` we also see an
-inlined instance for 'Leaf':
+inlined instance for `Leaf`.
+This DIE (with tag DW_TAG_inlined_subroutine) contains a reference to the
+abstract subprogram DIE for `Leaf`, also attributes for the file and line of
+the callsite that was inlined:

 ```
    DW_TAG_subprogram {